 Will student activities be offered at NJCU at Fort Monmouth?

 Yes, we will provide opportunities for both participation and leadership.
-Through our Office of Campus Life, NJCU at Fort Monmouth will offer a variety of student activities designed to make the college experience fun and meaningful through rewarding participation in the life of campus and our greater community.
+Through our Office of Campus Life, NJCU Fort Monmouth will offer a variety of student activities designed to make the college experience fun and meaningful through rewarding participation in the life of campus and our greater community.
 We challenge and encourage all students to become involved.

 What weekend activities will be available?

 Weekend activities will include student-life programming, and opportunities for students to interact with members of the community.

 Will there be computer labs with printers?

 Within the academic building, there will be computer labs with printers.

 There will be wireless connections via Wi-Fi available within all of the buildings for students, faculty and staff.
 Guests who need Wi-Fi access will be permitted to get guest access to utilize the wireless network.

 Will the campus be open to the community?

 Non-credit courses, special activities and events will be open to the public.
 Students, faculty, and staff will swipe their ID card upon entry to the building, as is the case at our School of Business.